-Be very respectful and courteous of all persons who are present at the hearing, and regardless of what happens during the hearing do not get angry but rather stay truthful and sincere
+Be very respectful and courteous of all persons who are present at the hearing, and regardless of what happens during the hearing do not express anger but rather stay truthful, humble and sincere

 - Being very respectful and courteous of everyone at the hearing (the judge as well as the Employer's witnesses) never killed anyone, and instead can go a long way towards the judge having a favorable impression of you (including also that your version of what happened is more believable than the Employer's different version).